CanadaSOSED/portal/wp-content/plugins/advanced-uploader/readme.txt

 2. This screen shot is for the destination selection page

 == Changelog ==
+= 4.0 =
+* rewritten to integrate DropzoneJS JS MediaTags
+* updated to newer version of PDF.JS
+* removed ability to replace default uploader
 = 3.2 =
 * fixed override to kb
 = 3.1 =